 INTRODUCTION

-It has been shown that progress in surgical techniques and enhanced standards in patient selection, standard of care, peri-operative management, survival rates and quality of life after orthotopic liver transplants (OLTs) have remarkably improved over the last three decades.
+It has been shown that progress in surgical techniques and enhanced standards in patient selection, standard of care, peri-operative management, survival rates and quality of life after orthotopic liver transplant (OLT) has remarkably improved over the last three decades.
 This has led to OLTs being the treatment of choice for end-stage acute and chronic liver failure.
 However, the life-long immunosuppression (IS) regimens following transplantation still burden OLT recipients.
-In fact, major risks include infections, oncogenic viruses as well as renal, cardiovascular and metabolic complications along with a worrisome time-dependent susceptibility to de novo malignancies (DNMs)[1].
-The incidence of DNMs among transplant patients is 2 to 4 times higher than in the healthy population[2].
-These numbers increase to > 19 times in the pediatric counterpart[3] and DNMs-related mortality is becoming the most relevant cause of death amongst transplant subjects[4-6].
-Beyond the therapeutic strategies for DNMs after OLT, IS drugs minimization or withdrawal has been proposed.
+In fact, major risks include infections, oncogenic viruses and renal, cardiovascular and metabolic complications along with a worrisome time-dependent susceptibility to de novo malignancies (DNMs)[1].
+The incidence of DNMs among transplant patients is two to four times higher than in the healthy population[2].
+These numbers increase to greater than 19 times in the pediatric counterpart[3], and DNM-related mortality is becoming the most prevalent cause of death amongst transplant subjects[4-6].
+Beyond the therapeutic strategies for DNMs after OLT, IS drug minimization or withdrawal has been proposed.

 Several studies have demonstrated the tolerogenic potential of the liver[7,8].
 Because of its unique anatomy, several cell types in the liver have the capacity to act as antigen-presenting cells.
-In fact, dendritic cells, Kupffer cells and also hepatocytes are capable of presenting antigens that activate CD8+ T cells[7].
+In fact, dendritic cells, Kupffer cells and hepatocytes are capable of presenting antigens that activate CD8+ T cells[7].
 These mechanisms are believed to play a role in allowing IS discontinuation and a permanent IS-free state (IFS) in up to 30%-40% of adult OLT recipients and in up to 60% of the pediatric population[9,10].
-The present review aim to detect the role of IS and its minimization or withdrawal in OLT adult and pediatric recipients on DNMs.
+The present review aimed to detect the role of IS and its minimization or withdrawal in OLT adult and pediatric recipients on DNMs.

-The primary goal of the current review is to assess the incidence and the characteristics of the diagnosed DNMs after an OLT in adult and pediatric LT population in comparison with non-transplanted immunocompetent population; the secondary goals were: (1) The incidence and outcome of those recipients that were successfully weaned off IS; and finally (2) to address whether the maintenance of an IFS decrease the incidence of DNMs in LT recipients or concur to recover from cancers.
+The primary goal of the current review was to assess the incidence and the characteristics of the diagnosed DNMs after an OLT in adult and pediatric populations in comparison with the non-transplanted immunocompetent population.
+The secondary goals were to determine: the incidence and outcome of those recipients that were successfully weaned off IS; and to address whether the maintenance of an IFS decreases the incidence of DNMs in LT recipients.

 MATERIALS AND METHODS